 From what I have learned about entrepreneurship and business ideas over the years, catering to your strengths and learning how to fill in the gaps with resources is an essential skill to have.
 This knowledge becomes extremely crucial when starting a business because it can identify areas of where you can differentiate, but also where you will need to hire or bring others on board to fill your weaknesses.

 First off, I really enjoyed how the beginning of the book presents research and scientific data to support their claims about focusing on your strengths.
 There is a lot of support for working on your weaknesses out there, so it is important to set the tone for how you need to take action if you want this book to work for you.

 Secondly, the results of the test come with a thorough list of 10 unique points for how you can take action, in both your personal and professional life.
 The author makes it easy to relate to regarding what you are good at, and lists tasks that will help you succeed.
 This approach is really helpful because without it you are left knowing what your strengths are but never applying them because you don’t have actionable steps.

 The official report that the test produces is quite impressive.
 It breaks down each strength into segments so you can see how you can apply each strength in and outside of work, which most strength tests don’t do.

 The achievement section of the report is extremely valuable too.
-It dives into how you can achieve better results with your strengths using case studies from people who have use this book and reached success.
-The great part about this section is that it can help guide you down the road when you are taking action.
-If you are feeling like the your actions are not reaching any results, you can simply refer to these studies and see if there is room for improvement.
+It dives into how you can achieve better results with your strengths using case studies from people who have used this book and reached success.
+The great part of this section is that it can help guide you down the road when you are taking action.
+If you are feeling like your actions are not reaching any results, you can simply refer to these studies and see if there is room for improvement.
 Sometimes it takes patience too.